 It is equally important to note that a Sept.
 2004 survey of the West Bowl lease expansion area by NH Natural Heritage Bureau (NHB) did find areas of old-growth forest that were deemed to be of statewide significance.

 MSR omitted this crucial information when submitting the 2014 EMP.

-Additionally, the 2014 EMP states that, according to the 2004 Countryman study “field investigators found no evidence of tree scaring (sic) by bears.”
-Yet, a casual survey of state park lands within the West Bowl in October 2014 by Friends of Mount Sunapee (FOMS) volunteers found abundant evidence of bear scarred trees.
+Additionally, the 2014 EMP states that according to the 2004 Countryman study, “field investigators found no evidence of tree scaring (sic) by bears.”
+Yet, a casual survey of state park land within the West Bowl in October 2014 by Friends of Mount Sunapee (FOMS) volunteers found abundant evidence of bear scarred trees.